"Jan. 29, 2013 -- The American Academy of Pediatrics has issued the first-ever guidelines for the management of type 2 diabetes in children and teens.

 USES: This medication is a combination of 2 drugs, pioglitazone and glimepiride.
-It is used along with a proper diet and exercise program to control high blood sugar in patients with type 2 diabetes (non-insulin-dependent diabetes).
+It is used along with a proper diet and exercise program to control high blood sugar in patients with type 2 diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.

 Pioglitazone belongs to a class of drugs known as thiazolidinediones or "glitazones."
 It works by helping to restore your body's proper response to insulin, thereby lowering your blood sugar.

 Talk to your doctor about the risks and benefits of using pioglitazone-containing products.

 Glimepiride belongs to a class of drugs known as sulfonylureas.
 It works by causing the release of your body's natural insulin.

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking this medication and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.